Islands Made of Rock & Tropical Deserts of Paracas

 Two weeks in Peru lay ahead of me.
 I had just landed in Lima to meet my Peruvian friend and then moved on to Paracas.
 Huacachina would follow, as well as Arequipa where I’d take a day tour to Colca Canyon.
 Then I’d head to Cusco where I’d spend time at Rainbow Mountain, Sacred Valley and Machu Picchu.

 Day 1 | Admire the Sunset and Slurp Delicious Smoothies

-From Lima, my Peruvian friend, Esau, and I moved south to a tiny beach town called Paracas.
+From Lima, Esau and I moved south to a tiny beach town called Paracas.
 We caught an early afternoon "luxury" coach from Terminal de Cercanias de Lima for 40 soles.
 The station operates Peru Bus and is used by locals for it’s low prices.
 Our bus was very nice and spacious; they offered snacks and had the AC running the entire way.

 Four hours later, we arrived in Paracas.
 We made sure to confirm the proper stop as some buses pass right through town, missing Paracas entirely.
 Esau and I risked finding a hostel upon arrival because there weren’t many choices online.